×

 Firstly, remove your car’s seat covers and carpets.
 We recommend using any of the following DIY concoctions that are sure to work on any mold build-up:

 Pour one of these mixtures into a spray or aerosol-type bottle and spray it on the affected areas.
-Keep in mind that the solution needs to be allowed to sit on the material for a good 20 minutes or longer in order to fully arrest the mold and prevent it from recurring in the same spot.
+The solution needs to sit on the material for 20 minutes or longer to fully arrest the mold and prevent it from recurring in the same spot.

 Clean off any residue

 Once your mold removal process has concluded, you can use a wet-dry vacuum to speed up the drying process.
-You could also wait for the areas to dry naturally and choose to use a regular vacuum after as well.
+You could also wait for the areas to dry naturally and choose to use a regular vacuum afterward.
 Remember, however, to use a disposable vacuum bag that you can throw away afterward.

 Professional Car Wash Tips on Mold Removal